kderoulet/react-chess/README.md

 Why is this important?
 Look at virtually every website with chess on it out there--just about each one of them uses chess.js and chessboard.js.
 I wanted to blaze my own trail on this one.

 ### Unsolved Problems
-Socket.io is a beast.
-It's useful, and it's really cool when it works, but using websockets with React presents some strange difficulties.
-Many questions are raised by this combination--where should the connections be established?
-Where should the game itself be located?
-Where should state be maintained?

-Although I've had plenty of luck with the default mode of socket.io, the implementation of rooms (as well as a differentiation between local and connected games) has been a little too challenging.
-Fully implementing this feature is next on my list.
+As I implemented Socket.io, I realized that a better route to take would have been writing game logic and move-handling server side.
+Were I to start again with this project, I likely would have built out the sockets first, later implementing the game logic so that the sockets are not forced to fit around the already existing game logic.

 ### Future Features
 With an app like this, the potential is endless.
-In addition to getting smoother socketing, I would love to add a timer feature to matched games, ensuring that players don't take too long in order to have wins.
+I would love to add a timer feature to matched games, ensuring that players don't take too long in order to have wins.
 I would also like to persist player win-loss-draw records, as this could give the matched games a little extra weight.